-Here you can find some answers to common questions relating to Limine.
-If you can't find your answer here or in Limine's documentation (accessible from the application by clicking the "?" icon or from our downloads page), please contact us directly.
+Here you can find some answers to common questions to the original desktop version of Limine (if you're looking for information about the upcoming cloud-based Limine, click here).
+If you can't find your answer here or in Limine's documentation (accessible from the application by clicking the "?" icon), please contact us directly.
 If we can't help you by e-mail, we'll be glad to schedule a telephone call or a remote desktop session.

 Obviously, if you put huge numbers of documents into your case file, performance will start to diminish.
 We've found that on a local configuration, Limine can handle as many as 100,000 documents (or 1,000,000 pages), with an average amount of metadata, with little if any performance impact.
 Between 100,000 and 500,000 documents, opening large folders or running search queries can take a few seconds, although pulling up documents via Quick View or directly from the Navigator remains fairly instantaneous.